AnuroopVJ/Mini-PWR-sim/README.md

 # Mini-PWR-sim
 A simple implementation of a simulation of a PWR (Pressurized Water Reactor).
-Everything is made from scratch.
+Everything is made from scratch only using Python!
 It has several key features often seen in full-fledged Monte Carlos Simulation engines!
 It samples the watt spectrum for the random assignment of energy for neutrons and more!

 **FOR EDUCATIONAL PURPOSES ONLY**
 **THE JSON DATASET HAS BEEN PARSED FROM DATA GOT FROM IAEA (International Atomic Energy Agency)**